Shantinatha

-Jain tradition
+Legendary Biography

-According to Jain cosmology, 24 Tirthankaras have appeared on earth; Shantinatha is the sixteenth tirthankara of Avasarpiṇī (the present time cycle).
+According to Jain cosmology, Shantinatha is the 16th tirthankara of the Avasarpiṇī (the present descending time cycle).
 (Note: Heinrich Zimmer: "The cycle of time continually revolves, according to the Jainas.
 The present "descending" (avasarpini) period was preceded and will be followed by an "ascending" (utsarpini).
-Sarpini suggests the creeping movement of a "serpent" (sarpin); ava- means "down" and ut- means up.")
-A Tirthankara (ford-maker, saviour or spiritual teacher) signifies the founding of a tirtha, a passage across the sea of birth-and-death cycles.
+Sarpini suggests the creeping movement of a "serpent" (sarpin); ava- means "down" and ut- means up."
+A Tirthankara (ford-maker, saviour or spiritual teacher) signifies the founding of a tirtha, a passage across the sea of birth-and-death cycles.)
+He holds a unique position in Jain universal history as one of the three beings to attain the triple status of tirthankara, Chakravarti (Universal Monarch), and Kamadeva (Being of Supreme Beauty) within a single lifetime.

-Shantinatha is said to have been born 3 sagara less 3/4 palya after his predecessor, Dharmanatha.
 His successor, Kunthunatha, is said to have been born 1/2 palya after him.